TobiasRoland/100-examples-of-monads/JavaList.md

     .forEach(petName -> System.out.println(petName + " is a cute pet"));

 ```
-That's pretty neat, isn't it?
+See how we allowed the `.flatMap` to take the inner list of `listOfListOfNames`, `petNameList`, and then convert that to a Stream?
+Pretty neat.
+But let's try with a slightly more object oriented example and a few more layers of nesting and see if we can get a feel for it.

+## Step 1.5 - A more Object Oriented example
-Let's try a more objectOriented example and see if we can make it clearer.
-Let's say we have these classes:
+Let's try a more object oriented example and see if we can make it clearer.
+Let's say we have three classes:

 ```Java
 public class Owner {